 3.4 Production Index (PI)

-The research data regarding the effect of turmeric and multienzyme supplementation on the Production Index (PI) of broilers are presented in Table 1.
+The effect of turmeric and multienzyme supplementation on the Production Index (PI) of broilers is presented in Table 1.
 The average PI values, ranked from lowest to highest, were P0 (347.31 ± 47.21), P2 (428.01 ± 11.65), P1 (431.49 ± 21.99), P3 (447.05 ± 18.23), and P4 (488.18 ± 49.79).
 Analysis of variance (ANOVA) showed that the calculated F-value of 11.61 was greater than the F-table values at the 5% (2.87) and 1% (4.43) significance levels.
 Therefore, it can be concluded that the dietary combination of turmeric and multienzymes had a highly significant effect (P < 0.01) on the broiler PI.

 The PI in this study was influenced by the synergistic effect between curcumin's antioxidant and immunostimulant activity and the role of multienzymes in enhancing digestive efficiency and nutrient absorption.
 Increases in PI were aligned with higher body weight gain, lower FCR, and stable mortality rates, reflecting improved metabolism and physiological health.
 The combination of turmeric and multienzymes was proven to enhance feed utilization, improve gut condition, and strengthen the birds’ immune response, thereby supporting overall productivity.
 These effects were reinforced by favorable environmental conditions and the birds’ adaptability to the new feed formulation, positioning PI as a reliable indicator of the success of dietary additive treatments in intensive and sustainable production systems.
 Prihatiningsih and Sofjan (2024) stated that the combined use of phytobiotics and acidifiers can improve feed efficiency, reduce metabolic stress, and suppress pathogenic microorganisms in the digestive tract.